codeship-library/aws-utilities/README.md

-# aws-deployment
+# AWS related Docker images for Codeship Jet

+## AWS Deployment

-Docker container scripts to deploy to AWS
+A Docker image with scripts to deploy to various AWS services, including S3, CodeDeploy and ElasticBeanstalk.